datacarpentry/sql-socialsci/_episodes/09-joins.md

 ![Left Outer Join 2](../fig/SQL_09_Left_Outer_Join_2.png)

-In the two Outer queries The SQLite plugin shows the NULL values as **Pink** cells
+In the two Outer queries DB Browser shows the NULL values as cells with  a **RED** background.

 > ## Exercise